nadunchanna98/E-School/README.md

 This is a web-application for online School.

-* Front end - Reactjs , Back end - Nodejs
+* Frontend - Reactjs , Backend - Nodejs
-* Express , Mysql database
+* Express & Mysql database

+ScreenRecord for more understand :

+Uploading E-School.mp4…

 PROBLEM STATEMENT ( 2 main reasons )